-14Greenwood et al. (2017) use similar assumptions to formulate the cost of capital and bank failure in their setting.
+13Greenwood et al. (2017) use similar assumptions to formulate the cost of capital and bank failure in their setting.
 As in Greenwood et al. (2017), the only cost of equity that is incorporated in the objective function (8) is the one associated with the stock of equity on the balance sheet.
 Under the simplifying assumption that the private costs of equity finance equal social costs, Greenwood et al. (2017) show that bank risk-based capital regulation can be optimal (in the steady state).
 We do not need to deviate from this simplifying assumption to show that in the absence of SITG regulation, CCP equity capital levels can be socially sub-optimal.

-levels of STIG can improve CCP risk management and subsequently decrease the CCP's default probability.
-The following example may be insightful.
-Suppose that the true default probability of the CCP is represented by the logistic distribution function where $\zeta_i < 0$, with i = 0, 1, 2, 3.
-In the absence of SITG regulation, the regulator (social planner) may obtain sub-optimal levels of CCP equity capital by maximizing the following objective function where instead of the CCP's true default probability function (9), the following inaccurate estimate of it is used,
+where $\zeta_i < 0$, with i = 0, 1, 2, 3.
+In the absence of SITG regulation, the regulator (social planner) may obtain sub-optimal levels of CCP equity capital by maximizing the following objective function where instead of the CCP's true default probability function (9), the following inaccurate estimate of it is used, where $\eta_0, \eta_1 < 0$.